JetBoil STASH Review

 Fuel Efficiency: 12 liters boiled / 100 g Fuel

-For most 3-season use the STASH is likely a better stove for most backpackers.
+For most backpackers on most 3-season trips, the Jetboil STASH Stove is likely the best option.
 The STASH is 50% lighter, more compact, costs $20 less and is compatible with non-JetBoil pots and pans.
 In warmer temps without much wind the stoves have similar performance.

 Where the MiniMo shines is when temps get near freezing.
 In this case, its pressure regulated burner outperforms the STASH with significantly faster boil times (see more about pressure regulated stoves).
 Add some wind to that cold and the MiniMo does even better as the interlocking burner ring and and pot flux ring create a wind protected area for the burner.
 So if you think you’ll be frequently using your stove around freezing and can’t protect it sufficiently from wind, the MiniMo might be a better choice even if it does weigh 7 ounces more.

 Most backpacking stoves don’t have a pressure regulator — this is fine for the warmer temperatures of most 3-season backpacking — and regulators add cost and weight to a stove.
 But when outside air temps drop the temperature of the your fuel canister also drops.
 As a consequence the fuel pressure in the canister drops and your heat output of your stove (BTUs) proportionally declines.
 In short, when it gets cold, unregulated stoves do not put out as much heat — the colder it is, the less heat they put out.
 When combined with already cold water in your pot and colder outside temperatures you can expect longer boil times.